 The fact that so many opposed to, or dubious of, UBI bring up "welfare addicts who want to avoid work" suggests a serious misunderstanding of the economics of the current welfare system.
 Such people are not at all the target of UBI, UBI can't affect them!

 The second kind is those whose income is derived from non-income-based transfers or passive investments.
 They don't work either, and won't start.
 In fact, we can pretty much ignore such "unearned" income for people with employment income as well.
 The main effect is that the larger "unearned" income is, the smaller the "income effects" of introducing UBI mentioned below will be.
-Neglecting them weakens the case for UBI.
+Including them would strengthen my case for UBI.

 The important aspect of UBI for economic analysis is the "U".
 "Universal" means that it will not be denied, regardless of what you do.
 Your net income, that you can spend for your purposes, is guaranteed to be above a certain level.
 The net effect of taxation is that, if you choose to do so, you can do accounts in such a way as to cancel the UBI portion out with enough tax paid.
 But you can also do accounts so that it is never decreased.
 The latter is more accurate for the purpose of comparison to CIS.
 What we want to consider is how "the rules of the game" affect "take-home" pay given gross employment compensation.
 The "easy cases" were easy precisely because there is no employment compensation at all.